 I think the advertising industry will always play on fear, but I think now they're adding a new attitude and a new way of delivering the message.
 And instead of playing upon humans, not just older people, but people's insecurities and self-doubt and fears and their playing on our desire and what's attractive to us.
 It's more about seduction, rather than fear-based, it's more seduction based.

 One of the things about my cosmetic line, I have skincare and cosmetics, which is all of four products.
 So it really is pared down.
 The three Boomsticks and one of them's a moisturizer.
 So that's skincare.
 The other two are what I call cosmetics.
 So they give you something that you don't already have, yet they do give you something that you do already have.
 And the difference is this.
 When a woman is happy, her circulation revs up, okay, and she becomes colorful in all the areas where the capillaries are close to the surface.
-So the lips become redder, the cheeks, the neck quite often, the forehead, around the eyes.
+So the lips become redder, the cheeks, the neck quite often, the forehead.
 So that's what Boomstick color does.
 It recreates what a woman's skin already does when she's revved up, when her circulation's revved up.
 When she's happy, dancing, working out, making out, embarrassed, that's what happens.

 And back in the day when a woman couldn't wear makeup, because good girls didn't do that, they would bite their lips, pinch their cheeks to give him that flush look because they knew they looked their most attractive when their circulation was revved up because emotionally they were turned on and excited.
 So that's all Boomstick color does.
 So you could call that enhancing the natural beauty that a woman already has.